alexander-w-e-dunn/Multimodal_mazes/README.md

 Broadly, the library consists of **tasks** and **agents**.

+Notes:
-Note that the notebooks (*.ipynb*) in scripts are intended for analysis, plotting and working, and not for running from start to finish.
+* The notebooks (*.ipynb*) in scripts are intended for analysis, plotting and working, and not for running from start to finish.
+* Code should be run from the scripts/ folder.

 ### Tasks